Vietnam.vn - Nền tảng quảng bá Việt Nam

 On November 28, the Finnish government first announced the closure of all eight land border crossings with Russia, also in an attempt to stem the flow of refugees and illegal migrants.
 On December 12, Helsinki announced the reopening of the Vaalimaa and Niirala border crossings, but reversed the decision just two days later.

-Finland shares a 1,340 km border with Russia.
+Finland shares a 1,340 km long border with Russia.
 After being admitted to the North Atlantic Treaty Organization (NATO) in April 2023, the country's border became NATO's common border.

 Source